A FIRST CLASS WESTERN EXPERIENCE

 Built in 1940, the Chilcotin Lodge is one of the last remaining authentic frontier lodges in British Columbia.
 With its homey atmosphere and western hotel style, you'll think you've stepped back in time.
 This lodge was featured on the CBC TV series “Cariboo Country” in 1961.

-The charming lodge has 10 nicely decorated bedrooms on the second storey.
-In keeping with the lodge's frontier style, each room has a wash basin and there are two shared bathrooms along the hallway, one with a shower/bath and one with an antique tub.
+The Charming Lodge has 10 nicely decorated bedrooms on the second storey.
+In keeping with the Lodge's frontier style, 8 rooms have a wash basin and two shared bathrooms along the hallway, one with a shower/bath and one with an antique tub.

 The lodge has a cozy, private dining room and is fully-licensed, featuring British Columbia wine and beers.
 Ask about Special Group Dinners for Birthdays and Anniversaries!

 Kurt & Brenda Van Ember became the new owners of the Lodge in Spring 2017, and are looking forward to being your hosts.
 Welcome to The Historic Chilcotin Lodge!